John W. Bricker Federal Building

 For building services and information, please contact the Bricker Federal Building Service Desk using the information in the top right box of this page.
 For other federal government information, call 1-800-FED-INFO.

-Key Tenants The Bricker Federal Building contains offices for the Internal Revenue Service, Housing & Urban Development, U.S. Department of Agriculture, Social Security Administration, and U.S. Senator Sherrod Brown.
+Key Tenants The Bricker Federal Building contains offices for the IRS, Housing & Urban Development, Dept. of Agriculture, SSA, and U.S. Senator Sherrod Brown.
 In the latest (2015) Tenant Satisfaction Survey, 77% rated the Bricker building and GSA services a four or five on a five-point scale.

 The building houses several amenities for federal employees, including a cafeteria and post office.

 The Bricker building is home to Robert Mangold's porcelain-enamel and steel painting Correlation: Two white line diagonals and two arcs with a 16 foot radius.